RuiBorgesDev/Stalkiana/README.md

 1. Launch your browser and open the inspect element panel (CTRL + SHIFT + C or F12).

-2. Go to Intagram and Log in.
+2. Go to Instagram and Log in.

-3. Once Logged in, go to the network tab and type "graphql" on the filter at the top and click on any of the requests that appear bellow.
+3. Once Logged in, go to the network tab and type "graphql" or "query" on the filter at the top and click on any of the requests that appear bellow.

 4. Go to request headers and search for the cookie, triple click the full value and copy it.